ambitus/ambitus/CONTRIBUTING.md

 be provided as release notes, CHANGELOG, NEWS, discussion group announcement, or something similar.
 The key is being in a human-readable form rather than something like raw git log output.
 - Release notes for a project must list all CVEs that the release resolves.
+- Each project will have a security policy in ```SECURITY.md```, and provide a means to report security vulnerabilities privately.
+Both of these can be enabled in Github Security overview settings.

 If you have any questions or concerns - feel free to reach out to ambitus-discussion@lists.openmainframeproject.org.